adams-okode/messaging-gateway-service/doc.md

 }
 ```

-Since we have spring data rest within the installed packages well expose some methods directly from the repository.
+Since we have spring data rest within the installed packages we'll expose a few methods directly from the repository.

 ```java
 import {your-packaging}.Message;